Robomaster-Group-2/RM2025-Internal-Template/README.md

 # RM2025-Internal-Template
-template project for RM2025 Internal
+This is the template project for RM2025 Internal competition.

+Initial setup by ZZY.